 Table 2 – LFT Blood Markers. *If AST:ALT ratio >2, likely alcoholic liver disease; if AST:ALT around 1, likely viral hepatitis

-A liver screen can be performed for patients where the initial investigations are negative or there is no clear reason for the liver disease.
+A liver screen can be performed for patients whereby there is no obvious cause for liver dysfunction, tailored to whether acute or chronic liver failure

-Common autoantibodies include anti-mitochondrial antibody (AMA), anti-smooth-muscle antibody (Anti-SMA), and anti-nuclear antibody (ANA).
-They are used to identify a variety of autoimmune liver conditions, such as primary sclerosing cholangitis (PSC).
+Table 3 – Acute and Chronic Liver Screens *Both Surface Antigen and Core Antibody; **Autoantibodies include anti-mitochondrial antibody (AMA), anti-smooth-muscle antibody (Anti-SMA), and anti-nuclear antibody (ANA), used to identify a variety of autoimmune liver conditions, such as primary sclerosing cholangitis (PSC).

-A biopsy can be performed when the diagnosis has not been made despite the above investigations.
+Magnetic Resonance Cholangiopancreatography (MRCP) is used to visual the biliary tree, typically performed if the jaundice is obstructive but US abdomen was inconclusive or limited.
+A liver biopsy can be performed when the diagnosis has not been made despite the above investigations.

 The definitive treatment of jaundice will be dependent on the underlying cause.
 Obstructive causes may require removal of a gallstone through ERCP or open surgery, cholecystectomy, or stenting of the common bile duct.